david16correa/dotfiles/README.md

-# dotfiles
+# dotfiles - server branch
-my Arch Linux dotfiles
+My Arch Linux dotfiles; a little leaner version meant to be used in a server.